Dolores del Río: 1943–1959: Mexican cinema

 Her third film with Fernández Las Abandonadas (1944), was a then controversial film where del Río plays a woman who gives up her son and falls into the world of prostitution.
 The film was about to be banned due to protests from the Mexican army, because the film spoke of a criminal gang infiltrated in the Mexican armed forces.
 These controversies ensured the film's box office success.
-She won the Silver Ariel (Mexican Academy Award) as best actress for her role in the film.
+Her performance as an actress was recognized by the Mexican Film Academy and she received the Silver Ariel Award for Best Actress.

 Bugambilia (1944) was her fourth movie directed by Fernández.
-As del Rio did not correspond to the director's love advances, Bugambilia filming became a torture for both and for the rest of the team, who had to endure the mood swings of the director and the constant threats of del Río leaving the film.
-When the film was completed in January 1945, del Río announced that she would never again work with "El Indio" Fernández.
+As del Rio did not respond to the director's love advances, Bugambilia filming became a torture for both and for the rest of the team, who had to endure the mood swings of the director and the constant threats of del Río leaving the film.
+When the film was completed in January 1945, del Río announced that she would never again work with Fernández.

-Del Río filmed La selva de fuego (1945) directed by Fernando de Fuentes.
+In 1945, del Río filmed La selva de fuego (1945) directed by Fernando de Fuentes.
 The script of this film came to her in error, because of a confused messaging.
-The film had been specially created for María Félix, another Mexican movie star of the day.
-Félix meanwhile, received the script for Dizziness (1946), a film originally created for del Río.
+The film had been specially created for María Félix, another notable Mexican movie star.
+Félix meanwhile, received the script for Vértigo (1946), a film originally created for del Río.
 When the two stars realized the mistake they refused to return the scripts.
-Del Río was fascinated by playing a different character which also involved her in daring scenes with the Mexican actor Arturo de Córdova.
-From this time the press began speculating a strong rivalry between del Río and Felix.
+Del Río was fascinated by playing a different character in which she showed off with a provocative costume, remembering her time as a sex symbol in Hollywood.
+Because of this anecdote the press began speculating a strong rivalry between del Río and Felix.

 After breaking off her film collaboration with Emilio Fernández, del Río began a film partnership with director Roberto Gavaldón.
 Del Río plays twin sisters in the film La Otra (1946), her first film under Gavaldón's direction.
 This film later inspired the movie Dead Ringer, starring Bette Davis in 1964.

-In 1947, del Río was invited by the film director John Ford to play the role of an indigenous woman who helps a fugitive priest (Henry Fonda) in the film The Fugitive, an adaptation of the novel The Power and the Glory by Graham Greene.
-Emilio Fernández also served as associate producer and Gabriel Figueroa was the cinematographer.
-The movie was filmed in Mexico.
+In 1947, del Río was invited by the film director John Ford to play the role of an indigenous woman who falls in love with a fugitive priest (Henry Fonda) in the film The Fugitive, an adaptation of the novel The Power and the Glory by Graham Greene.
+The movie was filmed in Mexico and Emilio Fernández also served as associate producer.
+But from the beginning of its filming, the film caused controversy in the United States, accusing it of being a promoter of communism.
 Del Río was attacked again for having taken part in what was being called "a communist project".